 Author: Peter Probst

-SUSANNE WENGER
+WENGER, SUSANNE

 Susanne Wenger was an Austrian artist and an instrumental figure in the history of Nigerian modernism.
 Born on July 4th, 1915 in the city of Graz, Austria, Wenger first attended the local School of Applied Arts before she moved to Vienna to continue her art education, first at the School of Graphic Design and from 1933 to 1935 at the Academy of Art.
 Like other students Wenger’s interest was in contemporary post-secessionist movements.
 The few works remaining from Wenger’s Viennese phase exemplify different styles ranging from pencil studies of plants and animal bodies, executed with an almost photographic precision, to expressionistic and cubist paintings to surrealist crayon drawings.
 After the war she moved from Vienna to Paris where she met Ulli Beier.
 The encounter with Beier marked a profound and lasting shift in Wenger’s life.
 The two fell in love and decided to spend the next years in Nigeria where he got a job as a lecturer at the University of Ibandan.
 What was thought to be an adventure became a confrontation with the colonial reality.
 The colonial curriculum had an exclusive focus on Western history and culture.
 Interaction between Nigerians and members of the British faculty hardly existed.
 While Beier reacted to the colonial reality by seeking refuge in the newly established extramural department which allowed him to work outside the campus, Wenger’s response was more private and personal.
 After a severe illness she embarked on a both spiritual and artistic journey, which resulted in the so-called “Osogbo experiment.”
 The “experiment” echoed the modernist convictions about the role of art in society.
 Both Wenger and Beier believed that it was incumbent upon art to leave the walls of the museum, to go out into the public and become integrated into everyday life.
 In view of the widespread opinion that African art was on the verge of collapse, their agenda was to reunite art and culture in order to effectively counter the alienating effects of colonialism and capitalism on Yoruba society in order to revitalize Yoruba/African art.
 Prior to their relocation to Osogbo, Beier had already organized conferences, launched literary and cultural journals, and initiated art projects like the Mbari club in Ibadan.
 However, the audiences for these undertakings had been composed mostly of academics.
 In Osogbo the focus was on the local population.
 Together with the Osogbo composer, playwright, and school teacher Duro Ladipo, Beier founded the Mbari Mbayo club, which became the incubator of the Osogbo art movement.
 Wenger contributed to its activities by building the screens at the club’s entrance, designing the posters, helping with the props for the theater performances and other tasks.
 Her own work though focused on the artistic reshaping of the Osun grove.